fgregg/cast-vote-record/README.md

 with the table as it is.

-For example here's a query that gives the counts for the number of ballots that were aligned with the Girl, I Guess voter guide for the races that covere the whole city
+For example here's a query that gives the counts for the number of ballots that were aligned with the [Girl, I Guess](https://docs.google.com/document/d/11diBlRiahHsCkHHpV1lt2fHHxgRwQpz-G0t9iGeBCtI/edit#heading=h.3jcg60s3d56u) voter guide for the races that covered the whole city

 ```sql
 WITH mask AS (